Frequently Asked Questions

 Does Rosewood follow an ease-in schedule?

 We do not follow an ease-in schedule.
-However, it is very important for us to make sure that parents believe, trust and have confidence in their choice to enroll their child into a preschool program (based not just on their child's age but also on their child's developmental readiness) and in their child’s ability to move forward into this new experience.
-It is crucial that parents make this decision with confidence. and believe in their choice.
-Just then, the child will be able to make the separation.
+However, it is very important for us to make sure that parents believe, trust and have confidence in their choice to enroll their child into a preschool program that honor their child's developmental readiness and their child’s ability to move forward into this new experience.
+It is crucial that parents make this decision with confidence and believe in their choice before enrolling their child into any of our mixed-age kindergarten program.

 Children are aware, confident, sensitive, compassionate and intuitive human beings.
 Parents are their child’s trusted caregiver and their primary authority figures in their lives.
 The connection that children have with their parents is beyond powerful.
 If the child feels in their parent’s choice and decisions made an attitude of confidence, trust, belief, assurance in oneself the child will move forward feeling empowered, safe, reassured and respected.
 If instead their parents are afraid, nervous, doubtful, they will irremediable experience the same feelings making it hard for them to follow suit and feeling uncomfortable in their new experience.

 Most three to four years old would be most likely ready for a few hours-a-week preschool.
-They can do the separation if we believe on them.
 We do not expect this process to be a seamless experience.
 Some children might start their school life feeling at ease and even enthusiastic about the whole idea.
 On the other hand, and more usual than not, some children may be sad and even cry when the parent say goodbye.
 For an emotionally healthy child, feeling of sadness are completely normal and natural during separation –and healthy for the child to express them.
 We do not water down the experience, we embrace it!
 As parents, we must hold the space for our child raw feelings, validate them and support them willingly and enthusiastically.
 As school, our role is honoring those feelings, embrace them and hold the space for them.

-Parent Involvement is a crucial component of our school model.
+Parent Involvement is a crucial component of any Waldorf School and our school model.
 When your child join our school, you and your family become a part of our community.
 Together, we combine efforts, find support and thrive.

 Whether sharing a skill, helping to organize an activity, event, festival, helping with the weekly snacks; parent involvement empowers families and creates a nurturing network of support among them embracing a culture of mindfulness in which all feel welcomed, appreciated and active participant of the school culture.
 Parent involvement is vital for the well-being of our children, our school and our community as a whole.

-As such, we ask all parents to commit to volunteer work.
-You may choose to volunteer in the way you feel most inspired.
+As such, we ask all parents to commit to community service work.
 Some possibilities include: helping with fundraisers, plan community-building events, workshop for parents and any other adult, giving us a hand during a building project or help in our periodic school-clean up scheduled through-out the year, perhaps helping with small grant writing or help to coordinate community outreach opportunities event.
 The possibilities are really infinite.
 We have a parent-teacher organization model that facilitates a number of events.